-The Company had its tax returns up to and including 2020 reviewed by the Dutch Tax Authorities.
-For the tax return 2021, the final assessment has not been received.
+The Company had its tax returns up to and including 2021 reviewed by the Dutch Tax Authorities.
+For the tax return 2022, the final assessment has not been received.

-Due to its issuing activities in the capital markets and the listing at the Luxemburg Stock Exchange the Company is complying with the regulatory requirements regarding the yearly submission of its annual financial statements to the Dutch Financial Market Authority (the "AFM") and the approval requirements for its prospectuses by the Commission de Surveillance du Secteur Financier of the Grand Duchy of Luxembourg (the "CSSF").
+Due to its issuing activities in the capital markets and the listing at the Luxemburg Stock Exchange the Company is complying with the regulatory requirements regarding the yearly submission of its annual financial report to the Dutch Financial Market Authority (the "AFM") and the approval requirements for its prospectuses by the Commission de Surveillance du Secteur Financier of the Grand Duchy of Luxembourg (the "CSSF").

 In December 2021, the OECD issued model rules for a new global minimum tax framework.
 Several jurisdictions announced the intention to bring these into effect.
 In December 2022 EU member states agreed to a correspondent EU directive.
-While the overarching framework has been published, we are awaiting the domestic legislation and detailed guidance to assess the full implications.
+The Minimum (top-up) tax legislation has been approved on 19 December 2023 in the Netherlands.
+For more information regarding Pillar Two, please see the Accounting policy note 2(h) and Income tax note 26 in the Financial statements section of this report, which specify the (expected) impact of Pillar Two.